James Steidl - Fotolia

 But what if you could take this capability one or even several steps further?
 After all, it's great to know where your goods are at the moment, but wouldn't it be better to know exactly when you're going to get them?
-That's becoming more likely as internet of things (IoT) and sensor data increasingly combine with machine learning and other next-generation analytics that provide predictive logistics to help manufacturers go far beyond visibility of supply chains.
+That's becoming more likely as internet of things (IoT) and sensor data increasingly combine with artificial intelligence, machine learning and other next-generation data analytics tools that provide predictive logistics to help manufacturers go far beyond visibility of supply chains.

-One of the emerging predictive logistics trends in the supply chain is the concept of precise ETA, or the ability of a company to know when and where its goods will arrive with great accuracy, according to Bill McBeath, chief research officer at ChainLink Research.
+One of the emerging predictive logistics trends in supply chain management is the concept of precise ETA, or the ability of a company to know when and where its goods will arrive with great accuracy, according to Bill McBeath, chief research officer at ChainLink Research.
 Although there are technologies like automatic identification system, or AIS, tracking that pinpoints a ship's location at any time within a window of a few hours, that information isn't necessarily useful, McBeath said.

 "There's a lot of things than can impact when it's actually going to arrive -- how long it's going to take to unload; how long it's going to take to clear customs; is it going to sit in the port for a while before a drayage truck comes and picks it up," he explained.
 "Right now, there are a lot of blind spots for people and fuzziness with what's going on and slowness in getting information.
 So what happens is they don't find out that something's late until it doesn't arrive, and then they start making phone calls."